Pages

 But stand strong and immovable

-That the sisters will learn to speak as one
+That the sisters of Zion speak as one

 Set apart as disciples of the Son